ericl16384/keyword-analysis/README.md

 Please try each command.
 I am still working on implementing them, and some of them may just say "TODO." -->

+## Suggested workflow

+ - Download adgroups spreadsheet as CSV and place it in this folder
+ - Config
+  - Set the value of "adgroups_file" to the name of the CSV file
+ - Run the program
+  - Read the warnings
+  - Open the top remaining words file
+  - Update spreadsheet
+  - Close program
+ - Repeat

 ## Columns

 Except for the fitst column, columns are processed as keyword information.